CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   ### Tick Actions

 `"tick_action"` of active tools is executed once on every turn.
-This action can be any use_action but some of them may not work properly when not executed by player.
+This action can be any use action or iuse but some of them may not work properly when not executed by player.

+If `"tick_action"` is defined as array of multiple actions they all are executed in order.
+Multiple use actions of same type cannot be used at once.

 On items that do not have `"tick_action"` the `"use_action"` of active tools is executed on every turn.
 This is only for compatibility with old items and should not be used.
 This functionality will be removed in future.